habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Instance

-Virtual machine managed by wakame-vdc.
+The virtual machine managed by wakame-vdc.

 ## J
 ## K